 NAK Azot’s world-class granulated calcium ammonium nitrate

-process allowed it to achieve calcium ammonium nitrate granules that keep form, resist caking, and hold their value during production,
+The shift from a highly variable three-stage cooling process to a gentle, reliable, non-contact, two-stage process allowed NAK Azot to achieve calcium ammonium nitrate granules that keep form, resist caking, and hold their value during production, storage and transport.

-In choosing to partner with Solex Thermal Sciences, NAK Azot chose to challenge convention and discover the immense potential of a new design paradigm.
+In choosing to partner with Solex Thermal Science, NAK Azot chose to challenge convention and discover the immense potential of a new design paradigm.
 It went seeking a means to improve its product while increasing its capacity.
 The solution exceeded its expectations and NAK Azot’s calcium ammonium nitrate is now among the best in Europe.
-The compelling results were reason enough for NAK Azot to also employ Solex Product Coolers to produce its high density ammonium nitrate.
+The compelling results were reason enough for NAK Azot to also employ Solex coolers to produce its high density ammonium nitrate.
 Two product coolers are delivering the same exceptional results achieved with its calcium ammonium nitrate.

 Return to Articles